 Fostering Literary Appreciation

-In every grade school, high school, and college in English-speaking countries the ultimate goal of educators is for students to gain an appreciation for the written word.
-Unfortunately, however, perhaps the number of students complete their academic career with hardly any literary appreciation whatsoever.
+In every grade school, high school, and college in English-speaking countries, the ultimate goal of educators is for students to gain an appreciation for the written word.
+Unfortunately, the number of students who complete their academic career have hardly any literary appreciation whatsoever.
 Too many students take English classes merely because it is required of them.
 So many high school and college graduates cannot see the value of literature.
 Consequently, they seldom read.
 Moreover, they cannot define literary appreciation beyond what is stated in their class syllabus.
 Some students cannot even discern any difference between the quality of a literary masterpiece and that of a typical newspaper article.

 Totally Literate endeavors to change this mindset.
 We provide some classics for beginners, some for students a bit older, and some for middle and high schoolers.

 Our Classics Library contains twelve books, six of which are read on the Classics Webpage, and the other six, on the Edge Browser.
-The former set contains short, pithy stories, whereas the later set contains much longer stories with ample illustrations.
+The former set contains short, pithy stories (fables), whereas the latter set contains either much longer stories or ones with ample illustrations.